sakan811/Honkai-Star-Rail-A-Few-Fun-Insights-with-Data-Analysis/README.md

   - 1: Automatically gather all URLs to each character's page.
   - 2: Manually enter URLs of each character's page.
 - Scrape Paths, Elements, Rarities of all character from the website.
-- Save the data into an Excel.
+- Combined and save these data into an Excel file.

 ```get_urls_auto.py```:
 - Automatically gather all URLs to each character page from the website.